-Field Type Label Description prune_up_to string Inclusive offset up to and at which the ledger is to be pruned. submis- sion_id string Unique submission identifier.
-Optional, defaults to a random identifier, used for logging.
+Field Type Label Description prune_up_to string Inclusive offset up to which the ledger is to be pruned.
+By default the following data is pruned: 1.
+All normal and divulged contracts that have been archived before prune_up_to.
+2. All transaction events and completions before prune_up_to submis- sion_id string Unique submission identifier.
+Optional, defaults to a random identifier, used for logging. prune_all_divulged_contracts Prune all immediately and retroactively divulged contracts created before prune_up_to independent of whether they were archived before prune_up_to.
+Useful to avoid leaking storage on participant nodes that can see a divulged contract but not its archival.